David Dinkins: Personal life

 Dinkins married Joyce Burrows, the daughter of Harlem political eminence Daniel L. Burrows, in August 1953.
 They had two children, David Jr. and Donna.
 When Dinkins became mayor of New York City, Joyce retired from her position at the State Department of Taxation and Finance.
-The couple were members of the Church of the Intercession in New York City.
-Joyce died on October 11, 2020 at the age of 89.
+The couple were members of the Episcopal Church of the Intercession in New York City.
+Joyce died on October 11, 2020, at the age of 89.

 Dinkins was a member of Alpha Phi Alpha and Sigma Pi Phi ("the Boule"), the oldest collegiate and first professional Greek-letter fraternities, respectively, established for African Americans.
 He was raised as a Master Mason in King David Lodge No. 15, F. & A. M., PHA, located in Trenton, New Jersey, in 1952.

 In 1994, Dinkins was part of an Episcopal Church delegation to Haiti.

 Dinkins was hospitalized in New York on October 31, 2013, for treatment of pneumonia.
 He was hospitalized again for pneumonia on February 19, 2016.

 Dinkins starred as himself on April 13, 2018, in "Risk Management", the 19th episode of the 8th season of the CBS police procedural drama Blue Bloods.